makks129/learning/JobSearch/tech_interview.md

 __To approach a problem:__
 - Visualize it by drawing it out
+  - array of values: bars, tree
+  - ...
+- Think about the fundamental principles of the problem
+  - is there the same choice on every step?
+  - look at extreme cases (array is always increasing/decreasing, etc)
 - Think about how to solve it by hand, code the solution
 - Come up with more examples
 - Break it down into smaller independent parts